 The Song Duo with the Swiss soprano Franziska Andrea Heinzen and British-Polish-German pianist Benjamin Malcolm Mead was founded in Düsseldorf in 2014.
-Besides dedicating themselves to composers such as Schubert, Wolf, and Strauss, the young duo also sets its purpose in performing less well-known compositions as well as contemporary music.
-During the past five years, they have been giving successful recitals in Switzerland (Rhonefestival / Schubertiade de Sion), the Netherlands, Belgium, France, Spain (Schubert Cycle of the Schubertiada Vilabertran), and Germany (Schumannfest / Düsseldorf Festival).
+Besides dedicating themselves to composers such as Schubert, Wolf and Strauss, the duo also sets its purpose in performing less well-known compositions as well as contemporary music which they have been performed in Switzerland, Netherlands, Belgium, France, Spain and Germany.

-In march of 2018 they gave their debut recital at the new song series dedicated to Schubert in Barcelona initiated by the Schubertíada de Vilabertran as well as at the Rhonefestival für Liedkunst in Switzerland.
-There, their Rainer Maria Rilke recital at the was recorded and broadcast by Swiss radio station SRF2 Kultur and rebroadcast by BBC Radio 3 in 2019.
+DEBUTS & BROADCASTS: In march of 2018 they gave their debut recital at the song series dedicated to Schubert in Barcelona initiated by the Schubertíada de Vilabertran as well as at the Rhonefestival für Liedkunst in Switzerland.
+There, their Rainer Maria Rilke recital at the was recorded and broadcast by Swiss radio station SRF2 Kultur and rebroadcast by BBC Radio 3 in early 2019.
 Sharing their passion for showcasing less well-known compositions the Swiss radio station SRF2 also recorded 2019’s recital at the Rhonefestival dedicated to women composers.